sakisandrac/ideabox1-v2/README.md

-# Ideabox version 1
+# Ideabox version 1 (2.0)
 This application allows users jot down ideas on cards.
 Users can write the title of their ideas, and a short description and it will be renderedo to the page.

 ## Technologies Used
-React, create-react-app, CSS, HTML, JavaScript
+React, create-react-app, CSS, HTML, JavaScript, fetch

 ## Contributors:
 <a href="https://github.com/sakisandrac">Saki Chatphatthanasiri</a>